shakahl/LibreAutomate-C-Sharp/README.md

-# Au automation library and editor
+# Derobotize Me C#

+Derobotize Me C# is a free automation library and advanced C# script editor/manager/compiler/launcher (ISE).
+In scripts you can use keys, mouse, window/webpage elements, files, internet, text processing, dialog windows, floating toolbars, hotkey/autotext/etc triggers, Windows API, .NET and zillion of programming libraries, as well as code examples and info from the internet.
+Can create programs and libraries, and not just for automation.
+You'll gradually learn main automation functions and C#, one of top 5 programming languages.
+Then creating automations with this code editor is faster than with no-code RPA apps, and less limitations.

-Au library contains functions to automate various tasks on Windows computers.
+The library contains functions to automate various tasks on Windows computers.
 Written mostly in C#, it is a .NET library.
 Some features: Send keys and text to the active window.
 Find and click buttons, links, images and other UI objects.
 Launch programs and auto-close windows.
 Process text and other data.
 Auto-replace text when typing.
 Hotkeys and other triggers.

-Au editor program is an integrated scripting environment for creating and executing automation scripts using the Au library and C#.
+The editor program is an integrated scripting environment for creating and executing automation scripts using the library and C#.

 More info and download the setup file: https://www.quickmacros.com/au/help/